getporter/porter/docs/content/faq.md

 Azure APIs, and provide an improved user experience.
 It all depends on how much time you want to invest, and what you are starting from.

-## Does the Porter has its own Registry like DockerHub, ACR,Quay etc?
+## Does the Porter has its own registry?

- No, Porter does have its Registry, rather use an OCI compliant artifact store.
-And now DockerHub is also OCI compliant registry.
-The list of registries that works with CNAB ie bundles [here](https://porter.sh/compatible-registries/) .
+ No, Porter does not have a dedicated registry for hosting bundles.
+You can use any OCI registry, such as DockerHub, with Porter.
+We have compiled a [list of compatible registries](https://porter.sh/compatible-registries/) that have been tested with Porter.

-## What is the use of Mixins?
+## What do mixins do?

 Mixins provide the following features:
  * Install a tool into the bundle.
 It handles editing your dockerfile for you.
  * Mixins can adapt imperative command line tools to work with desired state.

-   >For example, the uninstall command should be re-runnable.
+    For example, the uninstall command should be re-runnable.
 I should be able to re-run porter uninstall if there was an error and it should pick up where it left off.
 Most command line tools are imperative though, and don’t handle errors in a way that works well with that (e.g. returning a failure when you attempt to delete something that   is already deleted).
  * Mixins provide rich metadata that end-users can use to both understand what a bundle will do, and companies can limit what bundles they allow based on both the mixins present and what functionality of the mi   xin is used.
  * Mixins help collect outputs from steps, and reuse those as arguments to subsequent steps.
-   >For example, the helm mixin can create a database and generate an output with the connection string.
+    For example, the helm mixin can create a database and generate an output with the connection string.
 The terraform mixin can then use that connection string as an input variable, or even expose that output to the end-user when the bundle finishes running.

 You never have to use mixins, other than the built-in exec.
 You could write a custom dockerfile and then call a bash script.
 But most people find that working with mixins is easier.

-## Are Porter Bundles and Docker-Compose the same?
+## What is the different between Porter and existing DevOps tools?

 Porter is never a replacement for an existing tool.
 Think of it as doing extra nice things on top of what those great tools already do!
  * Packages everything you use to deploy in a single artifact that can be easily distributed over registries and across air gapped networks.